Fragility of reaction-diffusion models to competing advective processes: SI. Uniformly Translating Fronts (UTF)

-The selected downwind speed that appears in Fig.~\ref{fig:3}a is taken from the minimum of the top (solid, red) curve for $\lambda>0$, whereas the selected upwind speed that appears in Fig.~\ref{fig:3}b is taken form the maximum of the bottom curve for $\lambda <0$.
-Thus, many features that appear in Fig.~\ref{fig:3} can be read-off from these figures.
-Unlike the case with $\mathcal{D}=0$, the upwind front always propagates - even for $a<1$.
-However, the reversal of it's motion is only possible for $a>1$, as is evident in Fig.~\ref{fig:3}b.
-The relevant branch $s_1(\lambda)$ (solid, red), including the minimal and maximal points match well with the branch from the corresponding Fisher-Kolmogorov problem for small $a$ and large $\mathcal{D}$, also echoing the results in Fig.~\ref{fig:3}a.
+The selected downwind speed that appears in Fig.~4a of the main text is taken from the minimum of the top solid (red) curve for $\lambda>0$, whereas the selected upwind speed that appears in Fig.~4b of the main text is taken form the maximum of the bottom solid (also red) curve for $\lambda <0$.